sotudeko/gcalendar-v1/README.md

 	credentials.json
 	calendar-ids.txt
 	```
   * Determine you start and end periods to provide to the application in yyyy-mm-dd format.
 Typically, these would be a Monday to Friday.
+  * Run the app
 	```
 	java -jar gcalendar-<version>.jar 2020-07-13 2020-07-20
 	```